Micha213/BlueRetro-PS1-2-Receiver/README.md

 This allows modern bluetooth controllers to be used on the PS1/2.
 The receiver is designed as a single player device.
 It is based on DarthCloud's BuleRetro project. https://github.com/darthcloud/BlueRetro

 In this repo you will find the gerber file for the board and the .stl data for the case.
-In the wiki you will find all the information you need to build your own receiver.
+In the [**Wiki**](https://github.com/Micha213/BlueRetro-PS1-2-Receiver/wiki) you will find all the information you need to build your own receiver.
+Many thanks to TharathielCB for helping with the wiki!

 If you have built one of my receivers, I would be happy if you share photos of it with me on Twitter: @mi213ger